 - (ii) School Dental Service.
 A special service for school and pre-school children is available in Darwin. - 9.
 Australian Capital Territory.-The Commonwealth Department of Health is responsible for health aspects of child welfare in the Australian Capital Territory.
-These include a school medical service, carried out by a medical officer and a trained nurse, who are full time officers of the Health Department.
+These include a school medical service carried out by a medical officer and a trained nurse who are full-time officers of the Health Department.

 Routine examinations are carried out at all schools, public and private, within the Territory.
-The programme is planned to provide for examinations at the ages of six, eight, 12, 15 and 17 years.
-During 1959, the total number of children examined in the above age groups was 3,931.
+The programme is planned to provide for examinations, at the ages of six, eight and 12 years.
+During 1960, the total number of children examined in these age groups was 3.647.

 Examinations of children attending Pre-School Centres are made according to the time available, an attempt being made to cover children aged 41⁄2 to five years.
-In 1959, lack of time prevented full coverage but 154 pre-school children were examined.
+In 1960, lack of time prevented full coverage but 206 pre-school children were examined.

-In addition, an immunization programme for the protection of children aged from six months to 12 years against diptheria, whooping cough and tetanus is carried out by the school doctor and nurse.
-Injections given during 1959 numbered 5,433.
+In addition, an immunization programme for the protection of children aged from six months to 12 years against diphtheria, whooping cough and tetanus is carried out by the school doctor.
+Injections given during 1960 numbered 5,997.

-The officer-in-charge of the school service also acts as medical adviser to the Mother-craft Council.
+The officer-in-charge of the school service also acts as medical adviser to the Mother-craft Council and at the Baby Health Centres.

-The school dental service is staffed by eight dentists and nine dental nurses, and has operated since 1950.
+The school dental service is staffed by nine dentists and ten dental nurses, and has operated since 1950.
 Free dental treatment is available to children at primary and infants' schools and pre-school centres.
 Approximately 90 per cent. of children accept treatment.
-During 1959, 7,065 children were examined, involving 21,220 visits by these children.
+During 1960, 7,666 children were examined, involving 21,448 visits by these children.